arfc/cyder/README.rst

 ====================   ==================

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Building and Running Cycero
+Building and Running Cyder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to facilitate future compatibility with multiple platforms, Cycero is built using  `Cmake <http://www.cmake.org>`_.
+In order to facilitate future compatibility with multiple platforms, Cyder is built using  `Cmake <http://www.cmake.org>`_.
 This relies on CMake version 2.8 or higher and the CMakeLists.txt file in `src/`.
-It is recommended that you use CMake to build the Cycero external to the source code.
+It is recommended that you use CMake to build the Cyder external to the source code.
 To do this, execute the following steps::

-    .../cycero/$ mkdir build
+    .../cyder/$ mkdir build
-    .../cycero/$ cd build
+    .../cyder/$ cd build
-    .../cycero/build$ cmake ../src
+    .../cyder/build$ cmake ../src

 You should see output like this::